hldohaga/upfnabp/final227.md

 Jafar @jafar2018 argues that understanding the position of the investigator is of interest to understanding quantitative study as well as qualitative study.

 Positivist ideals match from my biomedical background.
-Illich @illich1990 is one of many who have identified that this misunderstands the whole of the effect of medicine.
+Illich @illich1990 is one of many who have identified that medicine was never about science.
+Foucault @foucault2003 is clear that medicine is not a simple biologic scientific relationship.
-Foucault @foucault1976makes clear, and as an older physician I am aware, that social factors impact health of participants as Evans and Trotter @evans also discuss.
+As an older physician I am aware, that social factors impact health of participants as Evans and Trotter @evans also discuss.

 I also understand that my perception of the world is from a position of significant privilege.
 I have resources and knowledge which make my position atypical.